 For the more discerning, a second unit is situated in a private, walled garden courtyard corner of the orchard;; 'Nutty Pair' is a bed-sit-type apartment with lounge area (limited DSTV and hi-fi) en-suite with shower, full modern kitchen, private patio and braai facilities (wood provided) shaded by a pair of mature walnut trees.

 Both units have gas-powered showers.
 Secure off-street parking is provided.

-Breakfasts and dinners are served around a single ageing, not quite antique dining table and several lifelong friendships have been formed in this manner during the years that we have provided our modest services.
+Breakfasts are served around a single ageing, not quite antique dining table and several lifelong friendships have been formed in this manner during the years that we have provided our modest services.
 We cater for the discerning guest in a sophisticated, yet relaxed country atmosphere.

 All the mountains surrounding Hogsback are visible from the property.
 The gardens have been laid out in the old-fashioned cottage garden style, with interleading “garden rooms” each with its own unique colour combinations and many secluded areas to sit and quietly enjoy them.
 Roses abound and rare shrubs, trees and perennials are of special interest to the keen gardener.
 The plantings encourage many species of birds to visit, to the delight of the birding fraternity.

 Hogsback developed around the establishment of Lovedale College in the early 1800’s, being attractive in the summer months as a cool refuge from the heat of the Alice and Tyume valley areas, to the missionaries who taught there.
 They would hitch up their ox-wagons and remove their entire households to the forested mountains for a period of rest and quiet respite.
 The journey would take 5 days from Alice to Hogsback.